LLM ethics in practice: what actually changes when you build with AI?

 What a responsible builder can do: match the model to the risk and complexity of the task.
 Use smaller models for low-stakes classification or drafting when quality is sufficient.
 Measure whether the better model changes the user outcome.

 What remains unresolved: energy and carbon claims are often hard to verify from outside providers.
-Avoid precise environmental claims without credible data. [source needed: provider sustainability reporting and independent AI energy research]
+Avoid precise environmental claims without credible data. [source: provider sustainability reporting]

 Customer-support chatbot example